dvln/out/README.md

 ```

 There are 8 levels but you can use just those that your product needs
 of course.
-Personally I like to have at least a --debug and --verbose
+Personally I like to have at least a "--debug" and "--verbose"
-set of options in my CLI's (with -d and -v short names) so that items
+set of options in my CLI's (with "-d" and "-v" short names) so that items
 like "-dv" can map to Trace level output, "-d" to Debug level output
 and "-v" to Verbose level output with none of these opts mapping to
 normal Print/Info level output.
 Extend with "--terse" and "-t" and/or